Wise rebrand

 Brand new (type)faces

-As part of the Wise rebrand, Ragged Edge provided us with two new typefaces for our experiences.
+As part of the Wise rebrand, Ragged Edge introduced two new typefaces to define our product experience.

 Inter